TimSusa/cliptor/README.md

 # cliptor

-Start the app, add your clips, drag and drop your files to the clips and you can start looping.
+The app is supposed to just start a couple of samples via buttons.
+For example you could add, start and stop a sample "hooray" and a sample "applause".
+However, start the app, add your clips, drag and drop your files to the clips and you can start looping.

+Note: You better install the app on your OS to have all features available.

 ## Features